-Amy Hirsch currently serves as the Managing Attorney for the CLS Health and Independence Unit.
-Prior to this position, Ms. Hirsch was a supervising attorney at Community Legal Services for nearly fifteen years.
+Amy Hirsch is Of Counsel at Community Legal Services.
+Prior to her retirement, she served as the Managing Attorney for the CLS Health and Independence Unit.
 In her positions at CLS, Ms. Hirsch has worked on state and federal civil litigation and policy advocacy with particular concentrations on welfare, health, and food stamps; the interaction of welfare and family law; and the interaction of welfare and criminal law.

 Ms. Hirsch had a Soros Justice Fellowship to do research and writing on the intersection of welfare law and the criminal justice system, and a Mid Career Policy fellowship to study health policy at the RAND Corporation in Santa Monica California.
 She previously taught courses on welfare law as an adjunct at the University of Pennsylvania Law School and School of Social Work, and at Bryn Mawr College Graduate School of Social Work and Social Research.
 She is also a member of the Board of Directors of Interim House, and the Board of Women against Abuse.